Fracking will damage New York’s foodshed.

 Even without fracking, the economic and health benefits of local food are at risk from the current expansion of shale gas infrastructure such as pipelines, storage caverns, and compressor stations that could forever change our landscape.

-Several areas are already under attack, despite a fracking moratorium.
+A new mapping project reveals the agricultural areas statewide that are already under attack, despite a fracking moratorium.
+Some examples:

 • The Constitution pipeline could cut across pristine farmland, bisecting New York from west to east with compressor stations at least every 40 miles.

-• Residents and vintners are fighting off massive LNG storage caverns and drilling support facilities in the Finger Lakes region.
+• Residents and vintners are fighting off massive LPG storage caverns and drilling support facilities in the Finger Lakes region.

-• Farms in Oneida county are at risk if tribal lands are switched to Federal jurisdiction, opening them up to fracking.
+• Farms in Oneida county are at risk when tribal lands are switched to Federal jurisdiction, opening them up to fracking.

 Protect your food, protect our farms and farmers.
 Get involved now.